Skip to main content

 Quick insights

-• Qualifying for a home equity line of credit (HELOC) may require a high credit score, consistent income, sufficient home equity and a low debt-to-income ratio (criteria may vary by vendor).
+• Qualifying for a home equity line of credit (HELOC) may require a high credit score, consistent income, sufficient home equity and a low debt-to-income (DTI) ratio, but lenders’ criteria vary.

-• Requirements for obtaining a HELOC include providing proof of income and employment, getting a home appraisal and considering the loan-to-value ratio.
+• Requirements for getting a HELOC include proof of income, employment and a home appraisal.

-• If you determine that a HELOC is not the best option, alternatives such as home equity loans, personal loans, cash-out refinancing and credit cards can be considered.
+• If you decide a HELOC is not the right option, alternatives include home equity loans, personal loans, cash-out refinancing and credit cards.

 How to qualify for a HELOC